hellsan631/angular-pagepiling.js/README.md

 ### Options

-If you'd like to add some options to the fullpage, just include them in an object in your controller, and add the options attribute to your html.
+If you'd like to add some options to the pagePiling, just include them in an object in your controller, and add the options attribute to your html.

 _someView.html_
 ```js